Upstatement/quickshare/README.md

 ##### Tweet Body

-`data-tweet-body="message"`
+`data-qs-tweet-body="message"`

 The message you want to tweet.
-If not defined, it defaults to the value of the `data-title` attribute.
+If not defined, it defaults to the value of the `data-qs-title` attribute.
 The shared URL will follow directly after the tweet.

 ##### Via Username

-`data-via-username="username"`
+`data-qs-via-username="username"`

 The Twitter username intended as the account who linked the content.
 Will append "via @*username*" to the end of the tweet.
 Twitter handles resolving the username after the user posts the tweet.
 This parameter is optional, default is for it not to be included in the message.

 ###Facebook (sharing)

-`data-service="facebook-share"`
+`data-qs-service="facebook-share"`

 To share content on Facebook, QuickShare links to the Facebook share endpoint, which opens up a new post dialogue to share a link through the currently logged-in user's account.
 Facebook will automatically fill out the information (including thumbnail and blurb) using information gathered through its Open Graph web crawler, based on the shared URL.
 To learn how to optimize for Facebook's Open Graph, visit their ['Sharing Best Practices' guide](https://developers.facebook.com/docs/opengraph/howtos/maximizing-distribution-media-content/).